compujuckel/assettoserver-docs/docs/thebeginnersguide.md

 This should cover the setup process to get started, from here it's basically just changing parameters to customize your server further.

-## How to ask for help {#asking-for-help}
+## How to Ask for Help {#asking-for-help}

 If you have a question or run into a problem that you can't figure out yourself, feel free to join the AssettoServer Discord and ask for help.
 Before that though, please make sure to read the [Introduction](./intro.mdx), [FAQ](./faq.md) and [Common configuration errors](./common-configuration-errors.md) pages as they answer a lot of common questions.

 :::caution
-**If you need help with setting up your server please use #server-troubleshooting.
+If you need help with setting up your server please use #server-troubleshooting.
-Posting your problem in #bug-reports or #general will ususally result in the message being ignored or deleted.**
+Posting your problem in #bug-reports or #general will ususally result in the message being ignored or deleted.
 :::

 ### Help Us Help You {#help-us-help-you}